cicsdev/cics-banking-sample-application-cbsa/etc/usage/springBoot/doc/CBSA_Restful_API_guide.md

 > intentionally chosen to utilise the full copybook on the JSON request
 > and response, illustrating the full range of data which may be flowed.
 > Should some attributes not be required, it is simple enough to change
-> the mappings in zOS Connect EE.
+> the mappings in zOS Connect.

 #### Examples of the JSON response body returned if the customer creation cannot be made: